altunixon/wips/lns/altina_ln/ASP-52-.md

 “There’s no problem with the blade as it was made in Tristei, however material used for the hilt was leather and wood.
 Rather than saying repair, it was totally changed.
 As to why it was changed according to the era taste… Well, it was said that the emperor of that era could not lift the sword up and felt that it’s better to make it lighter...:”

-Altina showed an unhappy look upon hearing that.
+Altina showed an unhappy look upon hearing that.<br/>

 “Go and train some more!”